twx145/The-Leftover-Alchemist/README.md

 - **Code style:** TypeScript-first, clear types, small components, pure functions in services.
 - **Env safety:** Never commit keys.
 Use `.env.local`; rely on Vercel project env in production.

----

-## License

-- **Status:** No explicit license is set in the repository at this time; consider adding MIT or Apache-2.0 to encourage collaboration.

-> Sources: